-A Very Short History of Penland School of Crafts
+A Very Short History of Penland School of Craft

 Founded in 1929 by Lucy Morgan, Penland School was originally an outgrowth of a craft-based economic development project she had started several years earlier.
 When Morgan retired in 1962, she was succeeded by Bill Brown who updated and expanded the school’s offerings, added longer fall and spring sessions, and created resident artist programs at the school.
 Today, Penland encompasses about 420 acres and 57 buildings, and more than 1,400 people come each year seeking instruction.

-A Short History of Penland School of Crafts
+A Short History of Penland School of Craft

 In 1923, she spent three months at Berea College learning to weave.
 When she returned to Penland she began the Penland Weavers, a cottage industry which provided local women with looms and materials and then marketed their handwoven goods.

 In 1928, she persuaded noted weaving expert Edward F. Worst to visit Penland and work with the weavers.
 When he returned in 1929, several out-of-state students joined a group of local women for a one-week class and Penland School was born.
 Within a few years, Morgan added other crafts and began to raise funds and construct buildings.